 By removing airborne pet dander and hair, purifiers can indeed keep pet allergen triggers out of the air.
 With an air purifier running, you can experience less pet dander allergies.

 Is an air purifier or humidifier better for allergies?

 Essentially, air purifiers remove airborne contaminants that trigger allergy symptoms.
 They do this by filtering the air and trapping the contaminants inside a set of air filters like a HEPA filter.
 A humidifier does not filter particles out of the air.
 Instead, this unit adds moisture to the air to increase the humidity.

 Do you need more than one room air purifier?

 The simple answer is at least one unit for the room you frequent most.
 Ideally though, you’ll want two air purifiers: one for the main living room and another for your bedroom.
 That way, you can have clean air in each of these rooms of the home at all times.

 Another solution is to get a whole home air purifier.
 These units attach to the HVAC system and filter the incoming airflow that’s drawing into the system.
 In theory, this will purify all of the air inside the house but they can be expensive.

 Are air purifiers good for sinus problems?

-Air purifiers are good for sinus problems because they remove allergens and other pollutants from the air in your home like dust, pollen, mold spores, pet dander, and tobacco smoke.
+Air purifiers are good for sinus problems because they remove allergens and other pollutants from the air in your home.
+For example, common triggers like dust, pollen, mold spores, pet dander, and tobacco smoke will clear.
 As the air purifier filters out these particles, your sinuses can feel better.

 Are air purifiers recommended by allergists?